 Innovation is what allows organizations to stimulate and transform new ideas and knowledge into products, processes or services that tangibly increase value to customers, accelerate business growth, enhance operational effectiveness or improve profitability.

 Here are some basic questions that need consideration to answer how to innovate in business.
-Answering these questions, they will help you clarify your best strategy for moving forward.
+Answering these questions will help you clarify your best strategy for moving forward.

 Why do you want to innovate?